Digital Twin Evolution for Sustainable Smart Ecosystems: Case: Citizen Energy Community

+To illustrate the usage of the 7R taxonomy (see sidebar), we rely on a practical case of an evolving smart ecosystem, called the citizen energy community.

-Energy communities enable collective and citizen-driven energy actions to support the clean energy transition.\footnote{\url{https://energy.ec.europa.eu/topics/markets-and-consumers/energy-communities_en}} In citizen energy communities (see \autoref{fig:usecase}), citizens and small commercial entities are equipped with energy generation and storage capacity, actively promoting citizens to first-class generators of energy (see sidebar citizen energy communities).
-As opposed to standard regulatory models, the citizen energy community model gives rise to a \textit{smart ecosystem}, in which participation is voluntary and egalitarian, and highly digitalized cyber-physical components compose the infrastructure.
+Energy communities enable collective, citizen-driven energy actions to support a clean energy transition~\cite{energy-communities}.
+In citizen energy communities (\figref{fig:usecase}), citizens and small commercial entities are equipped with \textit{energy generation} and \textit{storage capacity}, promoting them to first-class generators of energy.
+As opposed to traditional regulatory models, a citizen energy community gives rise to a \textit{smart ecosystem}, in which participation is voluntary and egalitarian; and cyber-physical components compose the infrastructure.

-A digital twin is developed early to govern such a smart ecosystem~\cite{gramelsberger2023enabling} from the very beginning by providing stakeholders with tools to monitor and optimize energy trading processes, simulate energy provision and usage scenarios, analyze what-if scenarios, and predict maintenance requirements.
+A digital twin is developed to govern the smart ecosystem~\cite{gramelsberger2023enabling} from the very beginning.
+The digital twin provides stakeholders with tools to monitor and optimize energy trading processes, simulate energy provision and usage scenarios, analyze what-if scenarios, and predict maintenance requirements.

-During the lifespan of the system, new features are being developed, new components are being added, and core elements, often as critical as a power plant, are retired.
-In the following, we discuss four scenarios in an escalating order of impact.
+Throughout the lifespan of the system, new features are developed, new components are added, and core elements---often as critical as a power plant---are retired.
+In the following, we discuss four evolutionary scenarios in an escalating order of impact.
 By discussing the scenarios through the 7R framework of digital twin evolution for technical sustainability, we demonstrate how to organize the chain of thought about digital twin evolution into a structured set of arguments to support engineering tasks.